Skip to content

 Student Experience

 Students in the School Counseling program have opportunities to explore connections with their professors and each other through, among other things, the program’s signature Residential Weekends.
-The weekends focus on developing key skills needed for successful counseling through observational hands-on experiences, role playing, and individualized feedback.
-In addition, students participate in 700 hours of Practicum/Internship in which they are placed in K-12 schools, working alongside licensed professional school counselors as they carry out the day-to-day responsibilities.
-Finally, Salem’s program is unique in that it follows a cohort model in which students receive dedicated attention from their professors and develop strong relationships and networks with their peers and future colleagues.
+The weekends focus on developing key skills needed for successful counseling through observation, role playing, and individualized feedback.
+In addition, students participate in 700 hours of Practicum/Internship in which they are placed in K-12 schools, working alongside licensed professional school counselors as they carry out day-to-day responsibilities.
+Finally, although the program is online, students receive dedicated attention from their professors and develop strong relationships and networks with their peers and future colleagues.

 Health Leadership Highlights